 Leveraging Your BATNA: How to Use Your Best Alternative to a Negotiated Agreement

 Negotiating real estate can be a complex and nuanced process, but with a well-informed and prepared approach, either buyers and sellers can achieve favorable outcomes.
-One key concept to understand in these negotiations is the idea of the Best Alternative to a Negotiated Agreement (BATNA), which refers to the most favorable course of action that a buyer or seller can take if negotiations fail to produce an agreement.
+One key concept to understanding how to negotiate real estate is the idea of the Best Alternative to a Negotiated Agreement (BATNA), which refers to the most favorable course of action that a buyer or seller can take if negotiations fail to produce an agreement.
 Understanding and utilizing BATNA is an important aspect of successful real estate negotiations.
 Other important negotiation tactics include active listening, compromise, and clear communication.
-In this primer, we will cover these tactics in more detail and provide examples to illustrate how these tactics can help buyers and sellers achieve their goals.
+In this article, we’ll look at these in more detail and provide examples to illustrate how they can help buyers and sellers achieve their goals.

 BATNA for Buyers

-For buyers, a well-informed and well-researched buyer will know what to expect for a certain price in a given neighborhood or district.
-This knowledge can help a buyer determine if a property is overpriced, and serve as a guide for negotiating a fair price.
+For buyers, a well-informed and well-researched buyer will have an idea of what to expect for a certain price in a given neighborhood or district.
+This information can help a buyer determine if a property is overpriced, and serve as a gauge for negotiating.
 For example, a buyer who is interested in a property in a desirable area may know that similar properties in the area have sold for a lower price.
 If a seller’s ask is above the comparable sales, the buyer can reveal this information to the seller, and use the similar sales as evidence that the seller’s asking price may seem unrealistic to any purchaser (thereby casting doubt on the seller’s BATNA).
 The buyer may also have their eye on a 2nd or 3rd favorite property (also part of their BATNA), and may even decide to offer on their next best option if their first offer is not accepted.

 How BATNA Can Influence Inspection Negotiations